Welcome to the Arkansas Poet Laureate Website!

 Peggy Caudle Vining, A Rare Jewel

 Timely treasures are buried in the “time capsule” beneath City Hall in Little Rock.
-Included is an award winning poem written by Peggy Caudle Vining, Poet Laureate of Arkansas.
-Vining is an often published poet and has won numerous awards for her poetry, including the coveted Sybil Nash Abrams Award for her seven sonnet sequence entitled Arkansas, the Natural State.
+Included is an award winning poem written by the late Peggy Caudle Vining, Poet Laureate of Arkansas.
+Vining was an often published poet and won numerous awards for her poetry, including the coveted Sybil Nash Abrams Award for her seven sonnet sequence entitled Arkansas, the Natural State.

 Considered a literary gem by many, Vining was appointed Arkansas Poet Laureate by Governor Mike Huckabee in 2003 for her many contributions to the literary arts.
-Though the post has no specific obligations, Vining feels that it is “important to promote within the community a greater appreciation of poetry".
-Her focus thus far has been with pre-school and elementary classrooms.
+Though the post has no specific obligations, Vining felt that it was “important to promote within the community a greater appreciation of poetry".
+Her focus was with pre-school and elementary classrooms.
 “From an early age, I loved the challenge of finding words that rhymed, and I take great pleasure in giving that joy to young children.”

-Since 1963, Vining has been a member of Poet’s Roundtable of Arkansas (PRA) which is associated with the National Federation of State Poetry Societies.
-She attributes her writing success to the “wonderful poets of PRA that mentored, encouraged and inspired me to keep writing”.
-Vining has served as state PRA President for three separate terms.
-She has been director of the Ozark Creative Writers Conference, the Arkansas Writers Conference and still serves on the official Board of each.
-She has also served as state President of Arkansas Penwomen and Arkansas Songwriters Association and is a member of Fiction Writers of Central Arkansas.
+Since 1963, Vining was a member of Poet’s Roundtable of Arkansas (PRA) which is associated with the National Federation of State Poetry Societies.
+She attributed her writing success to the “wonderful poets of PRA that mentored, encouraged and inspired me to keep writing”.
+Vining served as state PRA President for three separate terms.
+She was director of the Ozark Creative Writers Conference, the Arkansas Writers Conference and served on the official Board of each.
+She also served as state President of Arkansas Penwomen and Arkansas Songwriters Association and was a member of Fiction Writers of Central Arkansas.
 Her bio is listed in Who’s Who of Editors, Writers and Poets and several other such books and anthologies.
-She is presently compiling a collection of her published works entitled “Tethered to the Moment”.
+She compiled a collection of her published works entitled “Tethered to the Moment”.

-Loved and appreciated for her artistic abilities and her work with children, Vining has nurtured over 6000 pre-schoolers during her teaching career.
+Loved and appreciated for her artistic abilities and her work with children, Vining nurtured over 6000 pre-schoolers during her teaching career.
 For twenty one years, she was Instructor and Director of the UALR Children’s Center having earned a Masters Degree in Early Childhood Education.
-She currently works with Mission Friends and Pre-school Choir at Immanuel Baptist Church in Little Rock.
+She was a very active member at Immanuel Baptist Church in Little Rock with a heart for missions.
+She never met a stranger and shared her faith to all.
+For many years she worked with Mission Friends and Pre-school Choir.